Is Lexy Usable?

 The answer is no. No it is not.

-The Threat: I’d definitely say Stella was a threat.
+I’d definitely say Stella was a threat.
 She was used in speed DB10 (along with many Tarqs) before the release of the twins, mainly because they required less rune stats and did basically the same thing Stella did, but better even with those lesser runes.
 That doesn’t mean that she’s bad, though; merely that she’s outclassed now.

 Of course, with Hall of Heroes, even the worst monster in the game can become a massive threat, so watch out for Stella.
 Her third skill can deal up to 7 hits (10% attack bar decrease per hit) depending on her speed.
 Her first skill is a 2-turn defense break, and her second skill has Brand and Silence, all of which are essential debuffs.